 This weekend, I finally had a little time.
 I dressed warmly because it was cold outside (it had even snowed a bit during the night) and I headed for the municipality of South Frontenac and where I stopped my hike last time.
 I had a few more kilometres to hike before I arrived at the park, a few kilometres on private lands, along the road and on private lands again.
 I finally got to the borders of Frontenac Provincial Park.

 To my disappointment, I quickly realized that although there were some leaves still on the branches, the vast majority of the trees had already lost their colorful garb.
 Oh, if only I had come a week earlier!

 Nevertheless, Frontenac Provincial Park still lived up to my expectations.
-Its wild and raw beauty, its rocky escarpments, its many lakes, ponds, and swamps … Autumn colors or not, I was quickly bewitched by the park and the path of the Rideau was particularly interesting.
+Its wild and raw beauty, its rocky escarpments, its many lakes, ponds, and swamps … Autumn colours or not, I was quickly bewitched by the park and the path of the Rideau Trail was particularly interesting.
 I loved to follow its steep course over the high bare rocky ridges.

 It must be said that there was also in the park a special atmosphere.
 For the first time this year, silence reigned.
 No more cries of birds or buzzing of insects, no more squirrels or chipmunks running in the scrub.
 It seemed as if the cold had made all forms of life flee.
 All that remained was the sound of the wind in the branches and the creaking of dead leaves under my feet.
 Winter is coming.
 Already.

 At one point, I saw from a distance a high pole at the top of a rocky hill.
 I had arrived at Flagpole Hill, probably the highlight of the hike through Frontenac Provincial Park.